About the theme

 Medical and Healthcare Scholarships

 Tata Trusts invites applications from undergraduate and postgraduate students in Medical Sciences and Healthcare streams in India, for the current academic year 2019-2020.
-The programme stands closed for the year 2019-2020.
+The application forms will be available online from 16th October, 2019 till 06th November, 2019.
+For more information and to apply please click here The programme stands closed for the year 2019-2020.

 Based on needs, this scheme offers partial assistance to college and school-going students towards their fees.
 Applicants must submit proof that the fees have been paid.
 The last date for application submission is January 31, 2020.